1. Home

 A German Christmas Market Tour – Magic, Food and lots of Glühwein

-I spend more time regretting the things I didn’t do, than the mistakes I may have made.
-That’s why when I got an email about taking German Christmas Market Tour only days it started, I only hesitated long enough to clear it with my family.
+I spend more time regretting the things I didn’t do than I regret the mistakes I may have made.
+That’s why when I got an email about taking a German Christmas Market Tour only days before it started, I only hesitated long enough to clear it with my family.
 After all, a week away in December (well, 10 days with travel), during the busiest family time of the year, is huge.
 And then there was the “you need to be in Chicago on Tuesday” part.
 It was a scramble to pack and organize my family.
-Still… thanks to Bryan and Edie, I was able to join a great group of people on a tour of Christmas Markets in Germany, and it was a trip I will never forget!
+Still… thanks to Bryan and Edie, I joined a great group of people on a tour of Christmas Markets in Germany, and it was a trip I will never forget!

-Our group of mainly Chicagoans (go Bears) were bused from Munich to a home base in Mitterfels.
-(Honestly, I had to look it up…it’s in the Mitter of nowhere) (Sorry, that was painful).
-The Landgasthof Fischer and the next-door Café Schwarz was a central location to all of the Markets.
-Every day after a delicious German Breakfast we would hop on a bus, and our skillful and ever-patient driver Bene would take us to a new unforgettable city.
+Our group of mainly Chicagoans (go Bears) was bused from Munich to a home base in Mitterfels.
+The Landgasthof Fischer and the next-door Café Schwarz were central to all of the Markets.
+Every day, after a delicious German Breakfast, we would hop on a bus, and our skillful and ever-patient driver, Bene, would take us to a new, unforgettable city.

 German Christmas Market Tour